[Updated: February 16, 2025]

 Categorical Data

 Once again, most machine learning algorithms only accept numerical data.
-To train a sample contains categorical data, we need a process to encode categorical data to numerical data.
+To train a sample containing categorical data, we need to encode categorical data to numerical data.
 Encoding categorical data to numerical data can be distinguished between ordinal and nominal.
 An ordinal number is a number that can be sorted or ordered.
 In other words, ordinals indicate rank and position.
-For instance, education level could be ordinal: graduate school, college, high school, which can be ranked by graduate school > college > high school.
-In contrast, a nominal number is numeric symbols for labeling only.
-The values of numerals do not imply any order, quantity, or any other measurement.
+For instance, education level could be ordinal: graduate school, college, and high school can be ranked by graduate school > college > high school.
+In contrast, a nominal number is only a numeric symbol for labeling.
+The values of numerals do not imply any order, quantity, or other measurement.
 For example, marital status: single, married, divorced, widowed.
-It does not make sense to say single is higher or larger (or another measurement) than married.
+It does not make sense to say that being single is higher or larger (or another measurement) than being married.

 Encoding Ordinal Data

-To make sure a machine learning algorithm interprets the ordinal data properly, we need to transfer the categorical data to numerical data along with the sense of order or rank.
-Since encoding ordinal data with proper rank requires the knowledge of the data, there is no convenient function to automatically convert the categorical data to numerical data with correct data.
-Thus, we need to define the mapping manually based on the understanding of the data.
+To ensure a machine learning algorithm interprets the ordinal data correctly, we need to transfer categorical data to numerical data along with the sense of order or rank.
+Since encoding ordinal data with proper rank requires understanding the data, there is no easy way to convert the categorical data to numerical data automatically.
+Thus, we need to define the mapping manually based on our understanding of the data.

 Take the education level as an example; the mapping could be graduate school = college + 1 = high school + 2.